-The General Fund is the general operating fund of the Council.
+• The General Fund is the general operating fund of the Council.
 It is used to account for all financial resources except those required to be accounted for in another fund.
 It is the only fund on the Council's financial statements, and therefore the only major fund.
-It accounts for both the operating and special projects of the Council.
+It accounts for both the operating and special projects of the Council and includes noncurrent assets and liabilities because they affect certain indirect costs.